tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #### Age and Lifetime {#age-lifetime}

-When a client create a NewSessionTicket message, the ticket_age is calculated as follows:
+When a client create a "pre_shared_key" extension, the ticket age is calculated as follows:

        ticket_age = client_create_psk_time - client_recv_nst_time

+"client_create_psk_time" is the time when the "pre_shared_key" extension is created (i.e., now). "client_recv_nst_time" is the time when the client received the NewSessionTicket message.
+To use the ticket, the client MUST check that the ticket is not expired:

-If "ticket_age < ticket_lifetime * 1000" is satisfied, the client can
+       ticket_age < ticket_lifetime * 1000

+1000 is multiplied becase "ticket_age" and "ticket_lifetime"
+are in millisecond and second, respectively.

+"obfuscated_ticket_age" in the "pre_shared_key" extension is
-use the ticket. obfuscated_ticket_age is calculated as follows:
+calculated as follows:

-       obfuscated_ticket_age = ticket_age_add - ticket_age
+       obfuscated_ticket_age = (ticket_age_add - ticket_age) % 2^32

+"%" here indicates modular arithmetic.

-When the server receives the NewSessionTicket message, ticket_age can be recovered as follows:
+When the server receives the "pre_shared_key" extension in the ClientHello message, the ticket age can be recovered as follows:

-       ticket_age = obfuscated_ticket_age + ticket_age_add
+       ticket_age = (obfuscated_ticket_age + ticket_age_add) % 2^32

-The server MUST check "ticket_age < ticket_lifetime * 1000" where
+The server MUST check that the ticket is not expired:

+       ticket_age < ticket_lifetime * 1000

-ticket_lifetime is retrieved from a local ticket database or decoded from the ticket.
+Note that "ticket_age_add" and "ticket_lifetime" is retrieved from a local ticket database or decoded from the ticket.

 #### Replay Properties {#replay-time}